 9:00 a.m. – 3:30 p.m.

 616 Six Flags Drive, Arlington 76011

 Status and Activities

-Cities in the watersheds had already began addressing bacteria levels in the impaired waterways prior to TCEQ approval of the Implementation Plan in December 2013.
+Cities in the watersheds began addressing bacteria levels in the impaired waterways prior to TCEQ approval of the Implementation Plan in December 2013.
 Highlights from 2014 include:

 - Created the Monitoring Coordination Forum to provide real-time analysis of water monitoring for better feedback on best management practices (BMPs).